sambanova/ai-starter-kit/README.md

 Update API information for the SambaNova embedding endpoint.
 These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:

-- Create the .env file at `ai-starter-kit/.env` if not exist.
+- Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
 - Set your SambaStudio variables.
 For example, an endpoint with the URL `"https://api-stage.sambanova.net/api/predict/generic/12345678-9abc-def0-1234-56789abcdef0/456789ab-cdef-0123-4567-89abcdef0123"` is entered in the `.env` file as: